derintelligence/en-az-parallel-corpus/README.md

 # en-az-parallel-corpus

 The directory contains an information about a parallel corpus for English-Azeri and Azeri-English translation task.
+The main goal of introducing the data is to help engineers and developers to create a universal language model (fine-tuned models) for Azerbaijan language.

 Download the train data along with the validation and test sets: